smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Definitions

-#### UpkeepID

-Unique 256 bit identifier for an upkeep.
+- **UpkeepID** Unique 256 bit identifier for an upkeep.
 Each upkeep has a unique trigger type (conditional or log) which is encoded within the ID

-#### Trigger

-Used to represent the trigger for a particular upkeep performance, and is represented as → `(checkBlockNum, checkBlockHash,extension)`
+- **Trigger** Used to represent the trigger for a particular upkeep performance, and is represented as → `(checkBlockNum, checkBlockHash,extension)`
 The extension is based on the trigger type:
 - Conditionals: no extension
 - Log triggers → `(logTxHash, logIndex, logBlockHash, logBlockNum)`. \
 NOTE: `logBlockNum` might not be present in the trigger.
 In such cases the log block will be resolved the given block hash.

-#### LogIdentifier

-Unique identifier for a log → `(logBlockHash, logTxHash, logIndex)`
+- **LogIdentifier** Unique identifier for a log → `(logBlockHash, logTxHash, logIndex)`

-#### WorkID

-Unique 256 bit identifier for a unit of work that is used across the system.

-`(upkeepID, trigger)` are used to form a workID, in different structure, based on the trigger type:
+- **WorkID** Unique 256 bit identifier for a unit of work that is used across the system. `(upkeepID, trigger)` are used to form a workID, in different structure, based on the trigger type:
     - Conditionals: `keccak256(upkeepID)`.
 Where we allow sequential execution of the same upkeepID, in cases the trigger has a newer `checkBlockNum`, higher then the last performed check block.
     - Log triggers: `keccak256(upkeepID,logIdentifier)`.
 At any point in time there can be at most one unit of work for a particular upkeep and log.

-#### UpkeepPayload

-Input information to process a unit of work for an upkeep → `(upkeepID, trigger, triggerData)`
+- **UpkeepPayload** - Input information to process a unit of work for an upkeep → `(upkeepID, trigger, triggerData)`
     - For conditionals triggerData is empty (derived onchain in checkUpkeep)
     - For log: triggerData is the log information

-#### UpkeepResult

-Output information to perform an upkeep.
+- **UpkeepResult** - Output information to perform an upkeep.
 Same for both types →  `(fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)`

 <br />

-## Key Consepcts
+## Key Concepts

 ### Providers